nmstreethran/notebook/README.md

 [Folders](https://github.com/nmstreethran/notebook):

 - `.vscode`: [VSCodium](https://vscodium.com/) settings and list of extensions
-- `.manjaro`: list of packages installed from Pacman/AUR on Manjaro
+- `.manjaro`: list of packages installed from Pacman/AUR and other settings for Manjaro
 - `.gitlab`: GitLab CI templates
 - `.github`: GitHub Actions workflow templates
 - `.firefox`: Firefox settings and extensions
 - `.conda`: Anaconda environment configurations
+- `.windows`: list of packages installed from `winget` and other settings for Windows 10

 ## License and credits